SmallImprovements/react-with-animation/README.md

 | animateOnFirstRender 	| `boolean`      	| yes       	| false |
 | animationDuration 	| `number`(ms) 	| yes        	| 3000 |

-It is important to note that the *wrappee* (ie the component that will have the animation applied to it) *must* pass these props:
+When using the HOC, it is important to note that the *wrappee* (ie the component that will have the animation applied to it) *must* pass these props:

 | Prop     	| What is applied          	|
 |----------	|---------------	|